PennyLaneAI/pennylane/doc/introduction/unsupported_gradients.rst

 >>> qml.grad(circuit)(qml.numpy.array(0.1)
 (0.2989909451499196+0j)

 Furthermore, the adjoint differentiation algorithm is analytic by nature.
-If the user creates a device with ``shots>0``, an error is raised:
+If the an execution has ``shots>0``, an error is raised:

 .. code-block:: python